Boeing 737 Max jets grounded under emergency order

 The FAA said it decided to ground the jets after it found that the Ethiopian Airlines aircraft that crashed had a flight pattern very similar to the Lion Air flight.

-“It became clear that the track of the Ethiopian flight behaved very similarly to the Lion Air flight," said Steven Gottlieb, deputy director of accident investigations for the FAA.
+"It became clear that the track of the Ethiopian flight behaved very similarly to the Lion Air flight," said Steven Gottlieb, the FAA's deputy director of accident investigations.

-Meanwhile, the investigation into Sunday's crash is proceeding with the black boxes from the jet to be sent to France on Wednesday night for examination.
+Meanwhile, the investigation into Sunday's crash was proceeding, with the jet's black boxes to be sent to France on Wednesday night for examination.

-Miami International Airport said it expected 19 departures to be canceled Wednesday.
-Three Boeing Max 8 or Max 9s had landed by about midafternoon Wednesday, the airport's spokesman, Greg Chin, said.
-"We expect about 10 more to land here today," most of them American Airlines flights.

-American has roughly 85 flights a day on the Boeing Max 8 and Max 9 jets.
+American has about 85 flights a day on Max 8s and Max 9s.
 United Airlines has about 40 such flights.
-Southwest Airlines has the most, about 150 flights per day on these types of jets out of the airline's total of about 4,100 flights daily.
+Southwest Airlines has the most, about 150 a day, out of the airline's total of about 4,100 flights daily.

-The FAA emergency order followed similar directives from a growing number of countries around the world — including Canada, European nations and China — after Sunday's crash.
+The FAA order followed similar directives from a growing number of countries — including Canada, European nations and China — after Sunday's crash.

-The Chicago-based Boeing Co. said it supported the order and had recommended that the FAA ground its entire global fleet of 371 jets that are Max 8 or Max 9 models.

-"Boeing has determined -- out of an abundance of caution and in order to reassure the flying public of the aircraft's safety -- to recommend to the FAA the temporary suspension of operations of the entire global fleet" of these jets, the aircraft manufacturing giant said.
+Boeing Co. said it supported the order and had recommended that the FAA ground its entire global fleet of 371 Max 8 and Max 9 models "out of an abundance of caution and in order to reassure the flying public of the aircraft's safety."

 "We are doing everything we can to understand the cause of the accidents in partnership with the investigators, deploy safety enhancements and help ensure this does not happen again," Boeing said.

-A Democratic senator on the Commerce, Science and Transportation Committee said he believes the recent government shutdown delayed the installation of new, enhanced safety software in the Boeing jets after the Indonesia crash.
+Sen. Richard Blumenthal, D-Conn., a member of the Commerce, Science and Transportation Committee, said he believed the recent government shutdown delayed the installation of new, enhanced safety software in the Boeing jets after the Indonesia crash.

-"The government shutdown absolutely aggravated and exacerbated the failures of the FAA," Sen. Richard Blumenthal of Connecticut said, referring to the agency's timetable for installing the new software after the October accident in Indonesia.
+"The government shutdown absolutely aggravated and exacerbated the failures of the FAA," Blumenthal said, referring to the agency's timetable for installing the software after the accident in October.

-"The airline should be held accountable," the senator added.
-"They had the new software; they knew of a problem with the sensors" on the jets.
+"The airline should be held accountable," he said.
+"They had the new software.
+They knew of a problem with the sensors" on the jets.

-The FAA refuted the notion that the shutdown delayed the installation of system enhancements in the Boeing Max 8 and Max 9.
+The FAA rebutted the notion that the shutdown delayed the installation of system enhancements.

 Congressional Democrats promised an examination of how the FAA previously certified the safety of the Boeing jets.